LouisMazel/maz-ui-3/packages/docs/docs/components/maz-dialog.md

 ---
 title: MazDialog
-description: MazBottom is a stand-alone component like a simple dialog but at the bottom of screen
+description: MazDialog is a stand-alone dialog component to show important informations to the user or propose specific action.
+Many options available.
+You can hide the header or the footer, full-size layout, differents states etc.
 ---

 # MazDialog

 > Before you have to import the global css files in your project, follow instructions in [Getting Started](/maz-ui-3/guide/getting-started.html)

+> This component use `<Teleport to="body">`, so you can implement this component everywhere

 ## Basic usage